-The library has acquired several new databases.
-To see full descriptions or try them out, click on "Gale Databases" at the top right of this page, or in the left-hand column.
+Thanks to the Harvard Rotary Club for funding three new world and domestic travel information databases.
+To see full descriptions or try them out, click on "A to Z World Databases" at the top right of this page, or in the left-hand column.
 (Users at home or on Wi-Fi connections in the library will need their library card number in order to connect.)

 Zinio eMagazines are here!
 This free service offers 11 popular magazines in digital format.
 Browse our collection of full color titles with no holds, no checkout periods, and no limit to the number of magazines you can download.
 For more information about the service, click 'eDownloads' on the left or at the top right of this page.